Note: This post was originally published at Hope Mommies.

 God’s great love is demonstrated at the cross.
-Kelley understands the love of Christ at the cross to minimize God’s righteous and holy judgment of mankind’s decision to sin.
-She cites Hebrews 1:3: “And He is the radiance of His glory and the exact representation of His nature,” as reason to focus on Christ’s compassion and diminish, in her view, the Old Testament’s teachings about the wrath of God (pg.
+However, Kelley’s understanding of the love of Christ at the cross minimizes God’s righteous and holy judgment of mankind’s sin.
+She cites Hebrews 1:3: “And He is the radiance of His glory and the exact representation of His nature,” as vague reason to focus on Christ’s compassion and diminish the teachings in the Bible about God’s wrath that, in her view, are relegated to the Old Testament (pg.
 49, 53).

-I believe that God ordained the day of my daughter’s death; I believe He did no evil to me in planning this.
+I believe that God ordained the day of my daughter’s death; I believe He did no evil to me in foreordaining this.
 I believe that is true because death itself is a consequence of mankind’s sin against an infinitely worthy and holy God.
 Sin came through man; man had moral responsibility.
-And in a way only God could do—He works even this together for my good (Romans 8:28).
+And in a way only God could do—He works even this loss together for my good (Romans 8:28).

-In sum, the Bible is clear about much: Mankind is responsible for our sin and contracting sin’s consequences (Genesis 3).
+In sum, the Bible is clear about much: mankind is responsible for our sin and contracting sin’s consequences (Genesis 3).
 These consequences are just and come from a good, just God (Deuteronomy 32:39; Isaiah 45:7).
 Evil did not come from God (Habakkuk 1:13; Psalm 5:4; 1 John 2:14; 1 John 1:5).
-God is good and created all things good (Genesis 1).
+God is good, does only good, and created all things good (Genesis 1).
 His future kingdom will not have sin and sin’s consequences (Revelation 21:4) because He has rescued us as believers from them (Colossians 1:13) when we did not deserve it (Romans 5:10).
 God demonstrated His love on the cross (Romans 5:8).
 God was not surprised about evil because He knows all things and knew before time that He would be so loving as to save us who believe for His glory (Acts 4:27-28; Revelation 5:12).
 Because God is so good and powerful, He can work in the experience of the death of our children for our good (Romans 8:28) and His glory—giving purpose to our suffering (Romans 5:2; 8:18).
 Our highest good, reward, goal, passion, and prize is Christ (Psalm 15:5-6; Mark 10:18; Psalm 73:28).
 He can never be taken from us (Romans 8:38-39).